heeyunki-mp3/private_personalized_ad/README.md

 In this repository, we present a demonstration of how private information retrieval (PIR) can be used to serve up personalized advertisements, without letting the centralized ad server collect data about the user's ad preferences.

+You can find a coherent explanation about the project [here](https://medium.com/@hk3187/can-you-keep-your-taste-to-yourself-fbfc7bb69442)

 For a brief introduction to the design of our system, refer to [this document](./DESIGN.md).

 Our system uses source code copied directly from SealPIR, which is a PIR research library developed by Microsoft.
 View the source code [here](https://github.com/microsoft/SealPIR).